gve-sw/gve_devnet_finesse_external_portal_integration_sample/README.md

 Click the Desktop Layout tab

+NOTE: Sometimes it takes a while for the Desktop Layout user interface elements to show on the browser, but if it takes longer than a minute you might want to try with a different browser.

 Add the new AcquireApp Gadget right before the TaskManagement Gadget within the Home tab for the Agent layout.
 You might also want to remove all other gadgets in the home tab so only the AcquireApp Gadget remains.
 If so, the section corresponding to that tab should end up looking like this: